Cisco | CCNA | Router | Routing Protocols | Interview Questions

 Using route poisoning, when a distance vector routing protocol observes that a route is no longer valid, it is advertised with an infinite metric i.e. in RIP 16th Hop count, indicating that the route is bad.

 With this, I am concluding this blog.
 In this blog, you got the questions related to the Router, its components, Basic configuration, Metrics, and Routing protocol RIP.
-In the next part of this blog series, I will include questions-answers on OSPF and EIGRP.
+In the next part of this blog series by CCNA Training in Pune, I will include questions-answers on OSPF and EIGRP.

 Author:- Sumaiyya Suhail Bagwan